darkwarrior3/termuxstyling/README.md

 ./back2orignal.sh or sh back2orignal.sh to uninstall styling.

-Special Thanks to Anurag Yadav
+Special Thanks to Anurag Yadav and Spiedyboy